AE2-Enthusiast/arv-guide/README.md

 V.

 ## Folder Layout
-   - 'grand' is for grand strategies.
+   - `grand` is for grand strategies.
 Putting everything together into one cohesive whole.
 Also featured is a kinda general strategy that most strategies follow since there's not much variation at the beginning.